 The Sashiko Fukubukuro Bag may contain an item without original packaging.
 We will re-package and will send them in a nice condition.

 The item may be an item that was “returned” as the sellable condition.
 No second-hand item will be included (besides the vintage fabric).

-The Sashiko Fukubukuro (2020) include the US Domestic shipping fee.
-You may purchase one with the extra shipping fee.
+The price of Sashiko Fukubukuro (2021) include the US Domestic shipping fee.
+If your shipping address is outside of the U.S., you may purchase one with agreeing the extra shipping fee will be applied (I will contact you with the estimate with reasonable & safe pricing to deliver under the Covid-19).
 Depends on the shipping address, the package may be shipped from Japan.
-Keiko is preparing for the Sashiko Fukubukuro – international version.
-Please consider one there as well.

 *All the photos are the sample contents.
 Colors and items insides are subject to change, but the photo explains what you can expect to get.